Fuoad-Ibrahim/Cypress/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/Fuoad-Ibrahim/Cypress)

 Cypress is a desktop application which simulates a reporting service.
-With Cypress, users can report hazards witnessed on the roads of Toronto.
+With Cypress, users can report hazards witnessed on the roads in Toronto.

 ## As a user